adhmattheus/adhmattheus/README.md

 ### Hi, there
-👨‍🎓 - I'm a computer engineer and Jr front-end developer - html/css/js/react. <br>
+👨‍🎓 - I'm a computer engineer. <br>
-💻 -I am currently developing skills in software development.<br>
+💻 - Currently working as a development analyst.<br>
 ⌛ - I like movies, series, music, games and football.<br>
 🚀 - Always looking for new knowledge and an eternal dreamer.